rutheferd/getting-started-ai/README.md

 From the presentation: The Professional Engineer’s Coexistence with AI/ML

 ## Summary
-This repository tells the story of a "bridge maintenance detection swarm" which utilized drone photography of a bridge to determine the level and/or quantity of rust (and therefore maintenance) required by the bridge.
+This repository tells the story of a "bridge maintenance detection swarm" which utilizes drone photography of an arbitrary bridge to determine the level and/or quantity of rust (and therefore maintenance) required by the bridge.

 This detection is done by training a model to classify the amount of rust in a given picture and therefore to generate three level so maintenance:
 1. Immediate maintenance required
 2. Recommend maintenance